Surviving The Apocalypse: Expert’s To Do List For Rebuilding Civilization

 Infection could be a problem in a post-apocalyptic world.
 Soap is effective at warding off gastrointestinal and respiratory infections and can be easily made.
 Ethanol can be distilled from grains and fruits to also be used against deadly infections.

 The third thing one will need to get everything up and running again is the ability to generate power.
 This can be done by scavenging alternators but one might find that fuel is or could become scarce, so building some form of wind or solar power generators would be a more long-term fix.
-Dartnell suggests storage in batteries, especially in those used to power golf buggies and mobile scooters, for they have a longer “life” than regular car batteries.
+Dartnell suggest storage in batteries, especially in those used to power golf buggies and mobile scooters, for they have a longer “life” than regular car batteries.

 Individuals and communities will have to learn how to grow their own food, because canned goods in a post-apocalyptic world will only last for so long.
 It will become a necessity for survival, so the sooner one begins learning a bit about seeds and horticulture, the better.
 (Dartnell suggests the Global Seed Vault on the Norwegian island of Svalbard, but if one were trying to rebuild in the Andes Mountains of South America, getting to the Arctic Circle to get some seeds might have to wait awhile.)

 The fifth tip suggested by Dartnell would be for apocalypse survivors to redevelop the technology of pyrolysis, which is the thermal breakdown of wood.
 Combustion engines can be modified to run on the fumes produced from pyrolysis, which is exactly what millions did in World War II to power vehicles when gasoline and diesel became scarce.
-Such “dry distillation” can be used to make useful substances like creosote, turpentine, methanol, and acetone as well.
+Such “dry distillation” can be used to make useful substances like creosote, turpentine, methanol and acetone as well.

 Restarting the chemical industry through the making of potash and soda will also be of benefit.
 The two are alkalis that will be useful in making soap, paper, and glass.

 The last tip on the list — be scientific.
-Much of the scientific knowledge accumulated up until the point of apocalypse and the possible collapse of most modern infrastructures could see an enormous loss, which means that rebuilding will include relearning that knowledge which was lost.
+Much of the scientific knowledge accumulated up until the point of apocalypse and the possible collapse of most modern infrastructures could see an enormous loss of that knowledge, which means that rebuilding will include relearning that knowledge which was lost.
 In short, it was science that led to technological advancement and the capabilities of gaining and storing and thus accumulating even more knowledge, and it will be science that provides the foundation and framework for the post-apocalypse reboot of civilization.

 As the Daily Mail reports, the ultra-rich are buying massive estates in out-of-the-way places like New Zealand as “apocalypse insurance” against the possibility of a coming cataclysmic event.
-And then there are the aforementioned doomsday preppers, whether they be societal collapse alarmists or fear nuclear warfare will destroy much of the world (among other end-of-the-world scenarios), who have their own plans for survival in both urban and rural settings.
+And then there are the aforementioned doomsday preppers, whether they be societal collapse alarmists or fear nuclear warfare will destroy much of the world (among other end of the world scenarios), who have their own plans for survival in both urban and rural settings.
 But most people will not have the option of “bugging out” to some mountain redoubt or fly off to a bunker in New Zealand.
 For those people, surviving the apocalypse will depend on what they know, the knowledge they can quickly gain, and gathering and reclaiming the scientific knowledge necessary for individual and communal survival, which, by extension, will lead to the rebuilding of human civilization.

 [Featured Image by Fernando Cortes/Shutterstock]